 This 2004 BBC article, Why get Cross about Xmas?, takes a look at why this particular four-letter word gets people so hot under the collar.

 Many people, and I fell into this camp, believe Xmas to be a relatively modern, lazy shorthand born on the high street.
-It’s certainly beloved of shop signs and headline writers.
-But I am now enlightened.
+After all, as the article points out, Xmas fits neatly onto shop sale signs and into news headlines.
+Thus, it’s beloved of journalists and store managers.
+But that’s a mistaken view and we’ll see why shortly.

 All the above apart, the term was also a space saver.
 In a gospel manuscript the word ‘Christ’ would feature a lot.
 Given that parchment was an expensive commodity anything that saved space on the precious material would be welcome.